TStupariu/vboard-thesis/Licenta.md

 Drawing graphics on the web isn't really a challenge anymore, the problem comes when you have to add user interaction.
 Just displaying shapes has always been decently easy, but making a user dynamically draw shapes is not the easiest of tasks.
-Also, former solutions involved plugins which some users may not have installed or it may confuse a user about why the platform does not seem to work.
+Further more [@TStupariu Also e mai scurt decat further more / moreover, si nu e la fel de scientific :)) ... daca pui variante mai lungi in toata licenta, mai prinzi si cateva randuri, poate o pagina in plus], former solutions involved plugins [@TStupariu poti mentiona plugins, eventual un screenshot cu dificultati de instalare etc, poti duce chiar la extrem cu un screenshot cu un browser plin de toolbars de acu cativa ani buni cand lumea tot dadea install install install si apoi nu mai mergea nimic] which some users may not have installed or it may confuse a user about why the platform does not seem to work.
 This solution provides a general solution using a standard provided by HTML itself.

-Serverless streaming, or peer-to-peer streaming is also a new idea on the web.
+[@TStupariu cred ca e mai bine sa folosesti peer-to-peer / P2P, atat in text cat si in title la capitol / subcapitol ] Serverless streaming, or peer-to-peer streaming is also a new idea on the web.
 P2P file transfers have existed for a long time, but just recently there has been introduced a standard for managing such connections that also support data, video and audio streams in the form of WebRTC P2P streaming.
-This is a standard/API that can easily be accessed by JavaScript on the web, providing a general solution for any user on any platform, without requiring extra plun-ins or intermediate servers ti handle tha data, which might introduce more latency in the stream feed.
+This is a standard/API that can easily be accessed by JavaScript on the web, providing a general solution for any user on any platform, without requiring extra plugins or intermediate servers ti handle the data, which might introduce more latency in the stream feed.

+[@TStupariu pun aici ca e in context, dar chestia asta o poti dezvolta intrun subcapitol la final, future directions sau ceva de genul asta, unde folosind tehnologiile din licenta, combinat cu Electron https://electronjs.org poti oferi solutia ca aplicatie desktop pe Windows / Linux / Mac]